tsavina/model_server/docs/models_repository.md

 ## Serving Multiple Models

 To use a container with several models, you need an additional JSON configuration file defining each model.
-Example structure for mulptiple models.
+Example structure of the repository for mulptiple models:

 ```
 tree models/